mdavey/e621sync/readme.md

 1. Downloaded file names are hard coded to `"{id}_{md5}.{ext}"`

-2. When searching via a set, the default order returned is by the date the item was added to the set.
-You will need to include the tag 'order:-id' to correctly discover all items.  e.g.

-    [rule."A Set"]
-    tags = ["set:myset", "order:-id"]
-    download_directory = "./downloads/my_set/"

-3. Every run all items are re-checked and re-downloaded if missing.
+2. Every run all items are re-checked and re-downloaded if missing.
 There is no id, or date checks to only update new files.

+3. With many rules, it's much slower to check the rules then actually download the files
+(checking is single threaded, while downloading is multi-threaded)